Invulner/use-text-analyzer/README.md

 yarn add use-text-analyzer
 ```

-## Features
+## Features ✨

-- **Lightweight:** Less than 1KB in size, making it lightweight and efficient.
+- **Lightweight 🪶:** Less than 1KB in size, making it lightweight and efficient.
-- **TypeScript Support:** Works seamlessly with both JavaScript and TypeScript projects.
+- **TypeScript Support 🇹🇸:** Works seamlessly with both JavaScript and TypeScript projects.
-- **Efficient Algorithms:** Utilizes efficient algorithms for finding the most and least frequent words/characters.
+- **Efficient Algorithms ⚡:** Utilizes efficient algorithms for finding the most and least frequent words/characters.

-## Usage
+## Usage 📝

 ```jsx
 import React from 'react';